Anzo52/SmartContractIncDec/README.md

 # SmartContractIncDec
 A counting smart contract.

-Not sure what it might be used for.
+Can be used to count various objects or actions...I think.

 [Contact me](andy@zollnersolutions.com) if you know web3 stuff.